foliovision/filled-in/readme.txt

 = 1.7.7 =
 * Added indexing of filled_in_errors (`data_id`) which improves speed of the plugin when the database tables are big

+= 1.8 =
+* Any custom extensions now can be put into wp-content/plugins/filled-in-extensions to survive plugin upgrades
+* New e-mail extension is using wp_mail